 Making a homemade salsa is super easy with the use of a blender or food processor.

 This recipe takes a short cut in using canned tomatoes and fresh ingredients.
 Which means it can be put together within minutes.
+You can also very easily use fresh tomatoes instead!

 This recipe can be made in either a food processor or a blender.
 Pulse it just a few times, we want the onion, garlic, tomatoes and cilantro to get chopped up but still be chunky.